- Loaded with intuitive tech

 The latest Audi Q5 does a good job avoiding crashes.

 The 2020 Audi Q5 is a strong performer when it comes to safety.
-We rate the crossover SUV at 8 out of 10 thanks to good federal and independent crash test scores as well as a wide array of collision-avoidance features that come standard.
-Audi’s most advanced semi-autonomous tech hasn’t trickled down to the Q5 yet, however.
+We rate the crossover SUV at 7 out of 10 thanks to good federal and independent crash test scores as well as a wide array of collision-avoidance features that come standard.
+Audi’s most advanced driver-assistance tech hasn’t trickled down to the Q5 yet, however.

 Every version comes with automatic emergency braking with pedestrian detection, but upper-trim versions offer a system that can apply the brakes at higher speeds.
 Those models also come with features that keep the Q5 centered within its lane and allow it to follow stop-and-go traffic with limited driver intervention.

 Should the Q5 make impact with another car, its structure holds up well.
-The IIHS calls it a Top Safety Pick and it earned five stars overall from the NHTSA.
+The IIHS says it earned top "Good" crash-test scores in its battery and it earned five stars overall from the NHTSA.

 2020 Audi Q5

 The 2020 Audi Q5 is a good value, as long as you’re judicious with options.

 Three powertrains and three trim levels means there is a 2020 Audi Q5 for just about everyone, so long as standard all-wheel drive is right up your alley.

 We rate the Q5 at 7 out of 10 for solid standard features and good options.
 The lineup starts at around $45,000 and can skyrocket toward $62,000 for a loaded SQ5 Prestige.
 At most steps along the way, those prices seem in line with our expectations.

 Even base Q5 Premiums are fitted with leather upholstery, power-adjustable front seats, a 7.0-inch digital instrument cluster screen, and a similarly sized infotainment screen with standard Apple CarPlay and Android Auto compatibility.
 What more could you want?